-We record the activities related to leasing office space to third parties in building we own as other income, net, as leasing is not core to the Company's operations.
-Other income, net, was \$263,000 during the three months ended March 31, 2022.
-There was no other income, net, during the three months ended March 31, 2021, as we acquired the two-building office complex in August 2021.
+We record the activities related to leasing office space to third parties in buildings we own as other income, net, as leasing is not core to the Company's operations.
+Other income, net, was \$190,000 and \$263,000 during the three months ended March 31, 2023 and 2022, respectively.
+Other income, net, was lower in the three months ended March 31, 2023 as operating expenses were higher in 2023 compared to the prior year.

-Depreciation and amortization for office complex is included in general and administrative expense.
+Depreciation and amortization for the office complex is included in general and administrative and research and development expense, and thus not reflected in other income, net.